MissZarah/spell-checker/README.md

 # spell-checker

-A simple word processor that reads a word as input and checks is against a dictionary.
+A simple word processor that reads a word as input and checks ts against a dictionary.
 If the word exists in the dictionary then it is spelled correctly.
-If the word is not found in the dictionary, a list of suggested corrections are the words in the dictionary that are “similar” to the misspelled word are presented to the user.
+However, ff the word is not found in the dictionary, a list of suggested corrections which are the words in the dictionary that are “similar” to the misspelled word are presented to the user.

 # How to run the program